Skip to main content

 Plate transfer

-• All of the conditions that apply when buying a vehicle from an individual in a private sale also apply when buying, inheriting, or being gifted a vehicle from a family member.
+• All of the conditions for buying a vehicle in a private sale also apply when buying, inheriting, or being gifted a vehicle from a family member.

 • Spouse

-You can also transfer a license plate to the above relatives during a vehicle sale.
+• You can transfer a plate from these relatives during a vehicle sale.

 Schedule an office visit